 Otago Central Rail Trail (Central Otago)

-Discover more on the New Zealand Cycle Rail network at www.nzcycletrail.com.
+Stay up to date with the New Zealand Cycle Rail project at www.tourism.govt.nz/Our-Work/New-Zealand-Cycle-Trail-Project/.
 Obtain interactive maps, planning advice, accommodation bookings and more about the Otago Central Rail Trail at www.otagocentralrailtrail.co.nz.